Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 The CAD for the sealing system can be found in [CAD files/Sealing system](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/tree/main/CAD%20files/Sealing%20system).

 ## Testing procedure
-Each new gasket system needed to pass 3 distinct test.
+Each new gasket system needed to pass 3 distinct tests.
 ### Electrical contact
 First the gasket shouldn't affect the electrical performance of the fuel cell.
 In other words, we had to ensure that the electrical resistance between the carbon clothe electrodes and the graphite bipolar plates didn't increase when the gasket was added.
 This meant that the gaskets, once compressed, shouldn't be thicker than the electrodes.
-To test this, we used a stack of two bipolar plate with the current collectors and sandwiched only one electrode, without the membrane and the gasket to measure the resistance.
-The voltage drop was measured with constant current power supply of 5A applied on the current collectors.
+To test this, we used a stack of two bipolar plates with the current collectors and sandwiched only one electrode, without the membrane and the gasket to measure the resistance.
+The voltage drop was measured with constant current power supply of 5 A applied on the current collectors.
 This baseline resistance was on the order of 9mOhm.
-Then the same experiment was repeated with the gasket system (half of it if it was symetrical, else two stacked electrode are required).
+Then the same experiment was repeated with the gasket system (half of it if it was symmetrical, else two stacked electrode are required).
 The resulting resistance had to be in the same range.
-This test was also used to determined the effect of different torque on the compression screws on the cell resistance.
+This test was also used to determine the effect of different torque on the compression screws on the cell resistance.
 ### Membrane integrity
 During the testing phase, we observed that some gasket systems would damage the proton exchange membrane.
 In other words, squishy materials, like EPDM rubber, would grip on the membrane and stretch it out, causing small tears which majorly compromised the sealing structure.
 This observation led to the introduction of a thin PTFE sub-gasket in the design.
-When we tested different system, instem of testing with a new MEA each time, we would try with a simple humidified membrane and then observe it directly (the membrane shouldn't be deformed or damage by compressing it in the fuel cell).
+When we tested different system, instead of testing with a new MEA each time, we would try with a simple humidified membrane and then observe it directly (the membrane shouldn't be deformed or damage by compressing it in the fuel cell).
 ### Leak test
 The final test for the fuel cell was a submerged leak test.
 For this test, some compressed air was used to see if the fuel cell would hold the design pressure (6-10 psi).
 Note that it was simpler and safer to use air from the workshop than to go in the lab to try this with hydrogen.
-Then, the fuel cell was submerged in distilled water in a transparent pot to identify the origin of the leaks (or to find smaller ons).
+Then, the fuel cell was submerged in distilled water in a transparent pot to identify the origin of the leaks (or to find smaller ones).
 Each new design was first tested with only one or two cells, and later retested with more and more cells to validate the sealing system.

 ## Main gasket